-Dr. Smith has also served as the Chairman of a publicly listed company (TSX and NASDAQ) and over the past 15 years has served on the audit committees of seven (7) publicly traded companies in Canada and the USA.
-Dr. Smith currently is chairman and member of the audit committee of Aston Hill Financial Inc. (since 2005) (TSX), serves on the board of directors (since 2009) and is a member of the audit committee of Intellipharmaceutics International Inc. (TSX/NASDAQ), and serves on the board of directors and is a member of the audit committee of the audit committee of the audit committee of Resverlogix Corp. (since 2010).
+Dr. Smith has also served as the Chairman of a publicly listed company (TSX and NASDAQ) and over the past 15 years has served on the audit committees of seven (7) publicly traded companies in Canada and the United States.
+Dr. Smith currently is chairman and member of the audit committee of Aston Hill Financial Inc. (since 2005) (TSX), serves on the board of directors (since 2009) and is a member of the audit committee of Intellipharmaceutics International Inc. (TSX/NASDAQ), and serves on the board of directors and is a member of the audit committee of Resverlogix (since 2010).